williamdemeo/fpinscala_wjd/answerkey/testing/README.md

-Below is a copy of the book's answer to the open-ended Exercise 8.19 about randomly generating higher-order functions.
-I've copied it into a README.md file so GitHub will render it because this topic is important to me.
+Below is the book's answer to the open-ended Exercise 8.19 about randomly generating higher-order functions.
+I've put this here so that GitHub will render the markdown (because this topic is important to me).

-First, here's a small excerpt from the relevant section of the text:
+First, let's review some of the relevant section of the book.

 ### Testing higher-order functions
 So far, our library seems quite expressive, but there's one area where it's lacking: we